This game has unused areas.

 Dude, I give up--wake me in 30.

-The textures for numbers are still in the game files but have different names, so to make them display they needed to be renamed first.
+The textures for numbers are still in the game's files but have different names, so to make them display they needed to be renamed first.

-into the console will display the menu that allows to customize default color scheme for dialogue boxes.
+Typing "windowcoloradjust" into the console will display the menu that allows to customize the default color scheme for dialogue boxes.
 Some planets got customized dialogue boxes and can't be altered.
 The menu allows to set color for each corner of dialogue boxes (rgba) which it blends together afterwards.

-Highlights paths and control points used by AI and Characters.
+Highlights paths and control points used by the AI and Characters.